 - Always ask your estate agent to provide evidence of the sales they have made of similar properties to your own and the price obtained to make sure you a setting a realistic marketing price.

 - Don't always go for the cheapest agent make sure you do your research and instruct the agent that has a good sales record and reputation in your area.

 The quickest and easiest way to find the best estate agent based upon costs and their past sales record is to use the tool below.
-This is a new entrant into the market and having used it I was very impressed as you can even book a valuation appointment using it with the best estate agent in your area.
+Having used it, I was very impressed as you can even book a valuation appointment using it with the best estate agent in your area.

 More viewings means more sales

-You should get your first viewings fairly soon after your property goes on the market, if you have gone around two weeks without a viewing discuss this issue with your estate agents.
+You should get your first viewings fairly soon after your property goes on the market.
+If you have gone around two weeks without a viewing, discuss this issue with your estate agent.
 It could be that the price is too high or that the property has not been presented well on property portals or on their own website.
 Also, you need to be aware that the estate agent could have moved their focus to the newer property instructions so they may need a bit of a push to refocus back on yours.
 Reducing the price by just a small amount and redoing the photographs can give the marketing of your property a huge boost as it will now appear the same as a new instruction on many property portals.